 The factors which affect the fluctuations in our allowance for impairment of trade receivables include the financial health of our clients and the economic environment in which they operate.
-No one client has contributed significantly to a loss, and we have had no significant changes in our collection policies or payment terms.
-Allowance for impairment of trade receivables as a percentage of revenue was 0.36% and 0.26% for the three months ended June 30, 2009 and June 30, 2008, respectively.
+No one client has contributed significantly to a loss, and we have had no significant changes in our collection policies or payment terms during the three months ended December 31, 2009 from the three months ended December 31, 2008.
+Allowance for impairment of trade receivables as a percentage of revenue was (0.4)% and 0.2% for the three months ended December 31, 2009 and Decemb